David-Myeonghan/airbnb-clone/README.md

     # Make a request to Github
         - if you get the access token from the response, request to Github API.
         - (Make suer your name, email, bio are typed correctly and public in your Github account)

+        - If a user already exists with email, make the user login.
+        - If a user has no account with the email, create a new account.
+        - in Models, add a new field login_method whith login choices.

+# 18. Kakao Login
+    # Almost same with the github login.
+Refer to "https://developers.kakao.com/docs/restapi/user-management#%EB%A1%9C%EA%B7%B8%EC%9D%B8"

+    # Get profile image from Kakao.
+        - in modeal Avatar, save profile_image_url using 'save' method, with 'ContentFile' which makes the contect a raw file.

+    # Instead of using 'forms.ModelForm' in SignUpForm, you can extend this from Django 'UserCreationForm'
+        - don't need to devise all that clean and save method.
+        - you can override Django's default form.
+        - but you need to use 'username' to create an account.
+Get username typed from users, and label it email as if it's email=username.

+        - if you don't want to use UserCreationFrom but want to use password validator, import and use passwordvalidator only.